facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 ---
 ```

-Markdo doesn't have all the bells and whistles and extensive extensions of Python Markdown, but what it does offer is
+Marko doesn't have all the bells and whistles and extensive extensions of Python Markdown, but what it does offer is
 a CommonMark compliant parser with generally more predictable and reliable behavior based on modern parsers.

 It also offers a GitHub Flavored Markdown series of extensions as well.
 These can be enabled via: